-How to Apply Body Foundation So It’ll Last All DayApril 30, 2019
+How to Apply Body Foundation So It’ll Last All DaySeptember 30, 2020

-Whether you’re covering an errant bruise, concealing a birthmark or just want to even out your skin tone overall, applying foundation to your body is a great way to do it.
-And although many of the same foundation application rules still apply, there are a few things to know about body foundation — like which colors you shouldn’t wear and how long it’s safe to wear it — before you jump right in.
-For the full breakdown, we tapped makeup artist Andrew Velázquez who shares his best tips for achieving a smooth, transfer-resistant finish.
+Whether you’re covering a tattoo, concealing a birthmark or smoothing out discoloration, applying foundation to your body is an easy way to even out your skin.
+Although many of the same foundation application rules still apply, there are a few things to know before applying full body makeup.
+For the breakdown on how to apply smooth, transfer-resistant body makeup, we tapped makeup artist Andrew Velázquez.

 Prep Is the Most Important Step

-Prepare your canvas by exfoliating during a shower, says Velázquez.
-This will help to remove dead skin cells as well as any product residue like tanner.
-Next, moisturize and prime the area using Dermablend Insta Grip Jelly Primer, which will help the makeup adhere to the area until you’re ready to remove it.
+Prepare your canvas by exfoliating in the shower, says Velázquez.
+This will help to remove dead surface skin cells as well as any leftover residue from products like self-tanner or sunscreen.
+Next, moisturize and prime the area using the Dermablend Insta Grip Jelly Primer.
+It will help the makeup adhere to the area and last throughout the day.

 Color Selection Is Key

-When choosing a shade of body foundation, don’t immediately reach for the same shade as your face.
+When choosing a shade of body foundation, don’t immediately reach for the same shade you use on your face.
 Instead, try to match the skin closest to the area you’re trying to cover.
-If you need to cover a larger area, Velázquez recommends matching your legs, arms, neck and back.
-To find the perfect hue, “hold up several shades in warm and cool tones next to the body area you want to cover and choose two that match the best, then mix and customize to your skin complexion”, says Velázquez, who adds that it will help ensure a skin-like finish.
-If you can’t choose, pop over to your local makeup counter and ask — nothing beats a professional opinion.
+“Hold up several shades in warm and cool tones next to the body area you want to cover and choose two that match the best,” says Velázquez.
+“Then mix and customize to your skin complexion.”
+He explains that this blend ensures a skin-like finish.

-Although you likely have your blending skills down pat, Velázquez tends to stay away from beauty sponges when applying body foundation.
-He recommends using your hands or a large buffing brush like IT Brushes for Ulta All Over Powder Brush #211 instead.
-Once you’ve applied your body foundation, it’s crucial to set it with a powder like Dermablend Illuminating Setting Powder to lock it all into place.
+While a beauty sponge may be your go-to tool for your face makeup, Velázquez tends to stay away from beauty sponges when applying body foundation.
+He recommends using your hands or a large buffing brush, like the IT Brushes for Ulta All Over Powder Brush #211.